Currently, there are 7 functions associated with the sample

 sample data and an mraster

-.
-New samples are allocated based on quantile ratios between the existing
+sample units are allocated based on quantile ratios between the

 sample and mraster